FContrerasS/QUANTIZER/README.md

 # New_Code
-A new code for N-body/Hydrodynamics simulations in astrophysics
+QUANTIZER is a collisionless N-body code for simulations in astrophysics

 #############################################################################################

-Author: Felipe Contreras (felipe.contrerass@postgrado.uv.cl).
+Author: Felipe Contreras (contreras.sep.felipe@gmail.com).

 Date: 2022-05-26.